grpc/grpc.github.io/docs/tutorials/basic/android.md

 ## Example code and setup

-The example code for our tutorial is in [grpc/grpc-java/examples/android](https://github.com/grpc/grpc-java/tree/{{ site.data.config.grpc_release_branch }}/examples/android).
+The example code for our tutorial is in [grpc-java's examples/android](https://github.com/grpc/grpc-java/tree/{{ site.data.config.grpc_release_branch }}/examples/android).
 To download the example, clone the `grpc-java` repository by running the following command:

 ```
 $ git clone https://github.com/grpc/grpc-java.git